Clifton Corridor: History

 A local rail service along the Clifton Corridor was envisioned as early as 1961, when the line was included on maps for a potential regional transportation system.

 In March 2012, after considering bus, light rail and heavy rail rapid-transit options, MARTA recommended a light rail option.
 In Summer 2012, there was a referendum on a 1-cent sales tax (SPLOST) to fund traffic and road improvements.
 If approved, the tax would have provided $700 million to fund rapid transit along the Clifton Corridor.
 The measure was defeated by voters.

 By the summer of 2018, MARTA updated the Clifton Corridor fact sheet with Alternative 6 shown as the selected routing split into two phases.
 At that time, MARTA estimated construction of first phase from Lindburgh to North Decatur / Clairmont to begin in 2022 and be complete and operational by 2026.
 The initial segment was estimated to cost between $900 million to $1.3 billion, with build-out of the full line running $1.8–2.1 billion.

 However, as of January 2022 MARTA has not yet allocated funding for construction, which prevents the Federal Transit Administration from allocating matching funds.
+By February 2023, MARTA had eliminated the light rail option and was proceeding to plan a bus rapid transit line along the corridor.